JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 ### What is scalability?

-Scalability defines how easy it is for a system to cope to adjustinging due a change in load.
-It is useful to ask:
+Scalability defines how easy it is for a system to cope and adjust due to a change in load.
-- if the system stays the same, how will the system perform with an increase load?
-- if the system wants to continue working with an increase load, what computing resources can be added to handle the additional load?

 In order to create a system that can cope with load, metrics about describing the load are needed to understand how the system will perform in a given situation.

-### Describing the scalability workflow
+### Understanding the scalability workflow

 1. first understanding the current state on how the system handles load
     - this means gathering good numerics relevant to describing load through load parameters which may be: